|

 damages "insofar as their conduct does not violate clearly

-established statutory or constitutional rights of which a reasonable
+established statutory or constitutional rights of which a 'reasonable'

 person would have known."
 Harlow v.
 Fitzgerald,

 457 U.S. 800, 818 (1982).
-In analyzing whether a government

-official is entitled to qualified immunity, the court looks at
+official is "entitled" to qualified immunity, the court looks at

 two distinct questions.
 See, e.g., Greene v.
 Camreta, 588 F.3d